 My PhD project was the first work to investigate the feasibility of indoor positioning using FM radio signals (in particular, those generated by the ambient FM stations).
 The experimental results demonstrate that indoor FM positioning can provide an accuracy comparable to Wi-Fi, with 2 to 5 times longer battery life, while commercial FM stations ensure a worldwide coverage.

-This project continues after the graduation, and the most recent findings can be found in the PerCom-2012 paper.
+This project continued after the graduation, and the most recent findings can be found in the PerCom-2012 paper.

 iTheater was a preliminary work on an interactive integrated system for tangible storytelling, dedicated to young children.
 Based on the analogy with hand puppets’ theatre, the system aimed to create an interactive environment where children could give life to their imaginary characters by creating, editing and recording computer animations in a simple and exciting way, through the movement and tactile manipulation of traditional hand puppets.